foonly/randomtable/format.md

 * eq - Equal to, true if both items are equal.

 If the condition is true the row after $then, but before a possible $else is executed.
 If false then anything after the $else statement is executed.
-Weighted rows can be conditional as well, but the $if must be the first text after the number and a space.
+Weighted rows can be conditional as well, but the $if must be the first text after the number and space.

 ### Other Rows
 Any row not starting with a number, $if or ";" are always executed, in order from top to bottom.
 This means that any rows written in the middle of weighted rows will be executed after the weighted rows in front of it if they are chosen, but before the ones after it.

 ### Row Execution
-Execution of a row is done in the following order.
+Execution within a row is done in the following order.

 * [] - Any calculation formula surrounded by [ and ].
 No spaces are allowed.
 * $if ... $then statements, because they are always first in the line.